Schedule and Room Assignments

 Day(s): Wed

 Be part of a team!
 Join the Compass Collaborative newspaper staff.
 The staff is a mixed-age team with students from 6th to 12th grade.
 Students will learn about journalism and develop writing skills.
 They will craft effective articles, conduct interviews, and write reviews.
 Each quarter, writing assignments and responsibilities will be divided based on individual interests.
-Students will each contribute at least 2-3 items to the Collaborative edition each quarter.
+Students will each contribute at least 2-3 items to the Collaborative edition each quarter including articles of their chosing (book critiques, movie reviews, field trip recommendations, short fiction, poetry, comics, jokes, tc) and assigned articles about happenings at Compass.
 While research and data collection will occur outside of class, a portion of staff meetings will be dedicated to writing and editing.
 The newspaper advisor will use these sessions to demonstrate what constitutes 'good' writing.
 All staff members will practice editing skills to improve grammar, punctuation, and overall clarity and accuracy in their writing.
 Students will be informally paired for peer review and feedback on their writing.
-The newspaper staff will also learn about the formatting, layout, and graphic design elements that go into the newspaper.
-Interested students will serve as layout apprentices and learn to use Microsoft Publisher.
 All students register for the same class, and roles and responsibilities will be reviewed and delegated during the first meetings.
 Students should expect to work on assignments outside of class and will be expected to bring a laptop, notebook, and pen/pencil to each class meeting.

 2:00 pm-2:55 pm